 Whistler Animals Galore (WAG) was founded in 1982 when two friends identified the need for an animal rescue service in the Sea-to-Sky corridor.
 Since then, WAG has grown into a respected community asset, providing many services and unique programs such as our Matchmaker adoption process, lost and found animal services, volunteer programs, foster programs, animal rehabilitation programs, and more.

-WAG also partners with the Resort Municipality of Whistler (RMOW) by tending to the impounded animals, and PAWS in Pemberton.
+WAG also partners with the Resort Municipality of Whistler (RMOW) by housing impounded dogs.

 Through education and awareness, create a safe and loving community for dogs, cats and people to enjoy together.

 WAG is a leader in the community for promoting animal welfare through education, awareness and advocacy.

 WAG is reaching out to our community and those around us to help find ways to make animal welfare possible for everyone.
 Through our assistance programs and volunteer programs, we strive to educate people how to be the best possible pet owners.
 For all dogs within the sled dog industry, we promote the Sled Dog Code of Practice.

 WAG is a cherished community asset that would not be possible without the unwavering support of its residents.
 We proudly share this asset with residents and visitors alike.

 Sustaining the Organization